 For most, DJI is a trusted and respected name in the consumer drone market, they’re certain a favorite around these parts.
 With more than a dozen flying devices in their stables, many of which equipped with 4K or higher video capture capabilities, it may be hard to keep them straight – we’re here today to explore the Phantom line of DJI drones.

-As one of the most icon drone designs around, the familiar tall landing gear, quadcopter frame at 350mm and white paint job now lives on several generations of the Phantom.
+As one of the most iconic drone designs around, the familiar tall landing gear, quadcopter frame at 350mm and white paint job now lives on several generations of the Phantom.
 Let’s see which is which in this Phantom Drones comparison.

 The basics – what makes a Phantom?